annajanyuqza/hori_control_systems/README.md

-# This is a Experimental Linux Kernel (for kernels 6.12 or higher) driver for the Hori Truck Control System.
+# This is a Experimental Linux Kernel driver (for kernels 6.12 or higher) for the Hori Truck Control System.

-All three pedals works now, Gas, brake and clutch.
+All three pedals work now: Gas, brake and clutch.
-Force Feedback are not working yet.
+Force Feedback is not working yet.

-Button 5 can't use as return or left mouse button, because the button is not mapped as left mouse button/return key.
+Button 5 cannot be used as return or left mouse button, because the button is not mappable as left mouse button/return key.
 The steering wheel behaves the same as under Windows.
 The left analog stick can now be used as a mouse.
-The dead zones are also been resolved and the hatswich are working as expected.
+The dead zones have also been resolved and the hatswitch is working as expected.

-The dead zones and range from the Wheel are fixed at this moment and the driver does not yet have a userspace connection for the future Linux Hori Device Management GUI
+The dead zones and range from the Wheel are fixed at this moment and the driver does not yet have the userspace connection which will be used for the future Linux Hori Device Management GUI.

-The shifter is full working now, too.
+The shifter is fully working now, too.

-This kernel driver is early alpha.
+This kernel driver is an early alpha.

 ## Testing
 ```shell